metapsy-project/metapsyDocs/content/general/contribute/_index.en.md

 #### Contributing to Metapsy

 Metapsy is an open project.
-If you want to join the Metapsy collaboration, feel free to contact [Pim Cuijpers](www.pimcuijpers.com).
+If you want to join the Metapsy collaboration, feel free to contact [Pim Cuijpers](https://www.pimcuijpers.com).

+There are various ways in which you can contribute to Metapsy:

+*

 <br></br>